Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 - Spot blocks only.
 (See Configuring Spot Blocks).

-- Spot blocks for master and minimum number of nodes and Spot nodes for autoscaling
+- On-Demand nodes for Coordinator and minimum number of nodes and Spot blocks for autoscaling.

 You can find out about configuring each type of cluster here.